ilnazv/wix-style-react/MIGRATION.md

 ## \<Popover/>

 Props:
-- removed `disableClickOutsideWhenClosed`, this functionality is now permanent <br/>
+- removed `disableClickOutsideWhenClosed`, this functionality is now permanent.
+This means the `onClickoutside` callback will no longer be called when the component is in it's collpased state.
-  Just remove this prop, no other change required.

 ## \<PopoverMenu/>